You don’t need to pay an arm and a leg for cell phone service. A handful of wireless carriers offer excellent, budget-friendly options.

 Example prices and plans: Settling on an example price and plan for each carrier is sometimes tricky.
 The prices listed above don’t necessarily account for all discounts, short-term promotions, taxes, or fees.
 Full details about Mint’s price structure can be found in my Mint Mobile review.

 Phone models: Phone manufacturers often make multiple models of their devices with slightly different network hardware.
 Purchasing devices directly from manufacturers can be helpful for finding models with extensive compatibility across networks.
-Note that a few small carriers are more restrictive about allowed devices than the host networks they operate over (e.g., Visible and Xfinity Mobile).
+Note that a few small carriers are more restrictive about allowed devices than the host networks they operate over (e.g., Xfinity Mobile).

 5G Rollouts: 5G will bring big improvements in performance, but consumers don’t need to hurry to purchase 5G-compatible phones yet.
 5G rollouts in the U.S. are still in early stages.
 So far, major networks have approached 5G with different strategies.
 T-Mobile’s 5G coverage is great, but the network uses low-band 5G which isn’t very fast.
 In contrast, Verizon’s 5G strategy has focused on millimeter wave 5G.
 This type of 5G is outrageously fast, but terrible for covering large areas.